iadvize/documentation/Documentation.md

 <br />

-###### Product offer : Sending a product offer
+##### Product offer : Sending a product offer

+<img src="./assets/images/example-product-offer-payload.png" alt="Example of a product offer with offer" width="300" height="260" style="margin: auto;">

+<p align="center"><em>Example of a message with a product offer payload</em></p>

 A product offer payload lets you send a product offer to one visitor.
 You can per example specify if there is a discount or if the product is available.
-Here is one example :

-<img src="./assets/images/example-product-offer-payload.png" alt="Example of a product offer with offer" width="300" height="260" style="margin: auto;">

-<p align="center"><em>Example of a message with a product offer payload</em></p>

 <pre class="prettyprint lang-js">
 {